 - In a small bowl or measuring cup add yeast to water and milk.
 Let sit for about 5 minutes until frothy.

-- In a large mixing bowl combine yeast/milk mixture with butter,egg and sugar.
+- In a large mixing bowl combine yeast/milk mixture with butter, egg, and sugar.
 Gradually add in flour and salt.
-Beginning kneading with dough hook.
-After a few minutes if dough looks too wet add extra flour 1 tablespoon at a time until you have a nice smooth dough.
-Dough should slap sides of bowl and stick to the bottom.
-Add water a tablespoon at a time if dough feels too dry.
+Beginning kneading with a dough hook.
+After a few minutes if the dough looks too wet add extra flour 1 tablespoon at a time until you have a nice smooth dough.
+The dough should slap sides of the bowl and stick to the bottom.
+Add water a tablespoon at a time if the dough feels too dry.
 Knead for a total of 6-7 minutes.
 Place in a greased bowl.
 Let rise for about 1 hour or until doubled.

 - Press dough down.
 On a floured surface roll dough into a 20 x 12-inch rectangle.